jsheridanwells/JeremyWells.Io.V2/README.md

 - [x] blog/home/post-list page (reuse about page (margins and stuff) as much as possible)
 - [] posts page (reuse as much about page as possible)
 - [x] Change var names in postlist template
-- - revisit post-list styling, mobile and notebook
 - [x] Get post links to work
+- [x] revisit post-list styling, mobile and notebook
 - - styling for bulleted lists
 - - styling for code snippets
 - - images moved and styled